-Botox and dermal fillers are effective methods of reducing the signs of aging.
+Botox and dermal fillers are effective methods of reducing signs of aging.

-Over the past decade, Botox and dermal fillers have risen in popularity.
-In fact, over 9 million Botox and dermal filler treatments were performed in the United States last year.
+Over the past decade, Botox and fillers have risen in popularity.
+In 2016, over 9 million Botox and filler treatments were administered.

-Yet, many people still ask “What is the difference between Botox and dermal fillers?”
+Many people wonder, what is the difference between Botox and dermal fillers?

-While Botox and dermal fillers sound similar, the truth is these cosmetic treatments address two different things.
+While Botox and fillers sound similar, the truth is these treatments address different concerns.

 What is Botox?

 - The forehead.
-Botox can be applied to the forehead to reduce the appearance of a furrowed face.
+Botox applied to the forehead reduces the appearance of a furrowed face.

 - Crow’s feet.
-To create an overall younger appearance, Botox can be injected on the side of your eyes, which are most commonly referred to as crow’s feet.
+To create an overall younger appearance, Botox can treat the crow’s feet.

-In addition to the FDA-approved uses, there are many off-label uses for Botox, including:
+In addition to the FDA-approved uses, there are several off-label uses for Botox:

 - The lips.
 A Botox “Lip Pop” is one of the most popular off-label treatments, which gives patients the appearance of fuller lips.